 - If the material costs roughly the same (if not, the cost is usually passed on to the consumer).

-The overuse of plastic is a global problem requiring massive and systemic action.
-Change doesn’t happen overnight: it’s complex and challenging.
-But transformation of the way we make, use and dispose of plastics is already underway.
+The overuse of plastic is a massive global issue that requires immediate action.
+But because of the complex and challenging nature of the problem, change can’t happen overnight.
+The good news is that the transformation of the way we make, use and dispose of plastics is already underway.

+And it’s working.
 Since 2018, supermarkets have removed the equivalent weight of 272 London buses of fresh produce packaging.
-They’ve also replaced 1.5 billion un-recyclable black plastic ready meal trays with recyclable alternatives – that’s roughly 23 trays per person in the UK.
+They’ve also replaced 1.5 billion un-recyclable black plastic ready-meal trays with recyclable alternatives – that’s roughly 23 trays per person in the UK.

 The UK Plastics Pact

-The UK Plastics Pact is a collaborative initiative that brings together businesses, governments, NGOs and citizens to tackle the scourge of plastic waste.
-The Pact’s vision is a world where plastic is valued and doesn’t pollute the environment.
+The UK Plastic Pact is an initiative that brings together businesses, governments, NGOs and citizens to tackle the issue of plastic waste.

-- 1 billion problematic and unnecessary single use plastic items are to be eliminated by the end of 2020
+- 1 billion unnecessary single use plastic items will be eliminated by the end of 2020

-- pact members are over halfway towards all their packaging being recyclable, and the UK is over halfway towards recycling 70% of plastic packaging
+- Pact members are over halfway towards all their packaging being recyclable, and the UK itself is more than halfway towards recycling 70% of all plastic packaging

-- members are a third of the way towards an average of 30% recycled content in their plastic packaging
+- Members of the Pact are a third of the way towards an average of 30% recycled content in their plastic packaging

-- highly complex challenges remain, such as developing a recycling system for films and flexible packaging.
+- Highly complex challenges still remain, such as developing a recycling system for films and more flexible packaging.

 Through new government policy:

-- every household in England will be able to recycle the same set of materials
+- Working towards every household in England being able to recycle the same set of materials

-The UK government’s Resources and Waste Strategy also made several proposals including:
+The UK Government’s Resources and Waste Strategy Department has also made several proposals that include:

-- producers will have to pay a tax on plastic packaging that does not use recycled plastic.
+- Plastic producers will be made to pay a tax on plastic packaging that doesn’t contain recycled plastic.